FrankDzikunu/G-Client/README.md

 1. **Register / Login**
    - Access the home page at `http://localhost:3000`.
-   - Register or login as a learner or admin.
+   - Register or login as a learner
+   - If you want to login as an admin use `http://localhost:3000/admin-login`

 2. **Admin Dashboard**
    - If logged in as admin, you can access the admin dashboard (e.g., `http://localhost:3000/admin`).